Texas Focus: Hud

 Filmed in and set in Texas, Hud was based on the 1961 novel, Horseman, Pass By, written by Texan Larry McMurtry.
 Hud was later described as a revisionist western that depicts generational conflict, social disorder ,and a morally questionable protagonist, reflective of the turmoil felt during the 1960s throughout the country.

 A cinematic exploration of the Texas narrative, the Museum's Texas Focus Film Series highlights stories by, for, and about Texans.
 This season's selections center around classic ideas of Texas and Texans as viewed on screen.
-This evening's program is shown in conjunction with our Spirit Theater Gallery Texas Film Poster exhibition, and includes a film screening and Q&A with J. Frank Dobie Regents Professor, Don Graham.
+This evening's program is shown in conjunction with our Spirit Theater Gallery Texas Film Poster exhibition, and includes a film screening and Q&A with J. Frank Dobie Regents Professor, Don Graham and Associate Professor of Italian at the University of Texas at Austin, Paola Bonifazio.
 Come early at 6pm for a welcome reception.

 Please note: Entrance for this screening will be at the IMAX lobby doors.